Smile Improvements At Any Age is Possible with Dental Implants.

 All-On-Four Hybrid Dentures

-The All-On-Four or All-On-Six concept of total rehabilitation of a full set of teeth has been around for over thirty years.
+The “All-On-Four” or “Teeth in a day” concept of total rehabilitation of a full set of teeth has been around for over thirty years.
 The procedure consist of removal of all existing teeth and placing four to six implant in strategic positions and having denture teeth screwed into place.
 This provides patients a more permanent solution to removable full dentures while providing aesthetics, comfort, and function.

 An “overdenture” is a full or partial denture that is modified to attach to dental implants.
 This is a cost effective surgical procedure to stabilize any removable prosthesis.
 This procedure requires less implants when compared to a “All-On-Four Hybrid” allowing the removable prosthesis to snap into place.